 Economic Growth and Business Cycles

-One of the best measures of an economy is its growth rate.
+The best measure of an economy is its growth rate.
 An economy growing 2% annually will quadruple in about 70 years, which is a little less than life expectancy, while an economy growing at 3% annually will almost octuple during that same lifetime, ending up twice the size of the 2% economy due solely to a 1% difference in annual growth rate.

 In the last 50 years, the United States economy has grown about 2.8%; 1.1% of that growth came from population growth and the remaining 1.7% came from productivity improvements, especially technology improvements.